New York Archdiocese to close 7 schools

 St. Peter's Regional School in Liberty.

-The Archdiocese says despite best efforts to maintain the operational and financial viability of these schools, continuing to educate students in buildings that are underutilized and/or in need of significant improvements has proven unfeasible.
+Church officials say despite their best efforts to maintain the operational and financial viability of these schools, continuing to educate students in buildings that are underutilized and/or in need of significant improvements has proven unfeasible.

 All affected families will be welcomed in neighboring Catholic schools, officials said.